artrz/thunderbird-theme-builder/README.md

 #### Setting theme properties as parameter

-An object containing all the properties to configure can be passed a parameter to the build function, e.g.:
+Add an object containing the properties to configure as second parameter of the build function call, e.g.:

 ```js
 // build.js